-Lee is a New Zealand resident and acquired 30 ordinary shares in an unlisted private company in Hong Kong for \$30,000 in June 2018.
+Lee is a New Zealand tax resident and acquired 30 ordinary shares in an unlisted private company in Hong Kong for \$30,000 in June 2018.
 In January 2024, he acquired a further interest of 20 ordinary shares for \$30,000.
 He did not voluntarily elect to apply the FIF rules in the 2019 to 2023 income years and applied the general tax rules to the investment by returning dividend income received in his tax return.
 Lee is required to calculate and return FIF income in his 2024 income year as the total cost of all his attributing FIF interests exceeds \$50,000 during that income year.

 The unlisted company does not publish or report on its market valuation to investors.
-The market value of the attributing interest is not readily available at the start of Lee's
+The market value of the attributing interest at the start of Lee's income year is not readily available as he cannot easily obtain a market valuation.
+He can apply the cost method to calculate his FIF income and chooses to do so.

-&lt;sup>16 Shorter Oxford English Dictionary (6th ed, Oxford University Press, 2007).
+18 Shorter Oxford English Dictionary (6th ed, Oxford University Press, 2007).

-&lt;sup>17 Shorter Oxford English Dictionary (6th ed, Oxford University Press, 2007).
+19 Shorter Oxford English Dictionary (6th ed, Oxford University Press, 2007).

-&lt;sup>18 Potato Marketing Board v Merricks [1958] 2 QB 316 at 335.
+20 Potato Marketing Board v Merricks [1958] 2 QB 316 at 335.

-&lt;sup>19 Morgenstern v Jeffreys [2014] NZCA 449; Tellen Systems NZ (2013) Limited (in rec and in liq) v Fibre Investments Ltd [2022] NZHC 19.
+21 Morgenstern v Jeffreys [2014] NZCA 449; Tellen Systems NZ (2013) Limited (in rec and in liq) v Fibre Investments Ltd [2022] NZHC 19.